MattThommes/google_voice/README.md

 ## Installation

 Drag the "Calls" folder from your [Google Voice takeout archive](https://www.google.com/settings/takeout) into the same folder that this script runs.
+Unfortunately the Google Takeout system only provides HTML files, which makes parsing it for the actual data more challenging.